fmaguire/mag_sim_paper/manuscript.md

 While CONCOCT performed significantly worse than other binners in terms of chromosomal coverage and bin purity, we did notice that CONCOCT was prone to generating many small partial bins.
 Potentially, CONCOCT binning could be used to distinguish closely related species but at a cost of more fragmented genomes.

 While the overall recovery and binning of chromosomes was likely sufficient for some use-cases, we were specifically interested in the ability of MAG methods to appropriately recover MGEs.
 This was due to the importance of MGEs in the function and spread of pathogen traits such as AMR and virulence, as well as our hypothesis that these sequences may prove difficult to bin.
-Unfortunately, regardless of the the metagenomic assembly approach or MAG binning method used, both plasmids and GIs were disproportionately lost compared to chromosomes in general.
+Regardless of the the metagenomic assembly approach or MAG binning method used, both plasmids and GIs were disproportionately lost compared to chromosomes in general.
 At best (with metaSPAdes and CONCOCT) 29.2% of plasmids and 44.1% of GIs were identifiable at >50% coverage in the correct bin (i.e. grouped with a bin that was mostly made up of contigs from the same genome).
-The >50% coverage requirement set a high bar and there is a possibility that more GIs and plasmids were recovered in more incomplete forms.
+The >50% coverage requirement set a high bar and more GIs and plasmids were likely recovered in more incomplete forms.
 Partial MGEs may be useful for some research, but for researchers interested in selective pressures and lateral gene transfer this may lead to inaccurate inferences.

 This poor result is not unexpected as genomic islands and plasmids have known divergent compositional features and are often repetitive with variable copy numbers relative to the chromosome.